isislab-unisa/KGHeartbeat/docs/quality_dimensions/understandability.md

 To obtain the URIs regex we follow the same steps that we have illustred [here](./amount_of_data#number-of-entities).
 To quantize the metric, if a regex is indicated, we assign 1 to this metric, 0 otherwise.

 #### **Vocabularies**
-For the calculation of this metric we use the same method illustred [here](./verifiability#vocabularies).
+For the calculation of this metric and quantization we use the same method illustred [here](./verifiability#vocabularies).